futurematik/ts-build/README.md

     -d, --define name=value   Define a constant that will be inserted into the build when ts-build is run.

+    -e, --env    name1,name2  Copy the given environment variables to the build constants file.

   folders
     A list of folders containing typescript packages.
 Each folder must either contain a package.json, or contain folders which contain package.json files.